- Supernova offers up to 65 kW of power, recharging 100km of autonomy in under 15 min.

 Wallbox is developing even more powerful chargers, which are being designed to adapt to different charge speeds and travel ranges, such as a 150 kW charger for intercity day trips and a 250 kW product for longer distances.

 The Supernova will be manufactured in Spain and will require a €5 million investment over the next two years.
 Production is expected to start in the second quarter of 2021 and distribution will first occur in Europe and then in the US and other countries.

-Iberdrola is a global energy leader, the number-one producer of wind power, and one of the world’s biggest electricity utilities by market capitalization.
-The Group supplies energy to almost 100 million people in dozens of countries including Spain, the United Kingdom (ScottishPower), the United States (AVANGRID), Brazil (Neoenergia), Australia (Infigen) Mexico, Germany, Portugal, Italy, and France.
-With a workforce of more than 35,000 and assets above €122 billion, it achieved a turnover of over €36.4 billion and a net profit of over €3.4 billion in 2019.
-Iberdrola is leading the transition towards a sustainable energy model through its investments in renewable energy, smart grids, large-scale energy storage, and digital transformation, to offer the most advanced products and services to its customers.
+Iberdrola is a global energy leader, the number-one producer of wind power, and one of the world’s biggest electricity utilities by market capitalisation.
+The Group supplies energy to almost 100 million people in dozens of countries including Spain, the United Kingdom (ScottishPower), the United States (AVANGRID), Brazil (Neoenergia), Australia (Infigen) Mexico, Germany, Portugal, Italy and France.
+With a workforce of more than 35,000 and assets in excess of €122 billion, it achieved a turnover of over €36.4 billion and a net profit of over €3.4 billion in 2019.
+Iberdrola is leading the transition towards a sustainable energy model through its investments in renewable energy, smart grids, large-scale energy storage and digital transformation, to offer the most advanced products and services to its customers.
 Thanks to its commitment to clean energy, Iberdrola is one of the companies with the lowest emissions and an international benchmark for its contribution to sustainability and the fight against climate change.